 By reading it all, you’d think you’d be a failure just for fearing failure at all.
 So here’s my question, “Is it really that irrational to have some fear that your startup could fail?”

 I mean, you hire some people — generally young ones.
 They work insane hours on a project that burns cash.
 Customers work hard to promote your product to naysayers.
 Eventually you raise more money — someone else’s hard earned money.
-With the help of these people, your company could crush it. …
+With the help of these people, your company could crush it.
+Or it could go belly up, and tons of people lose their jobs. …